 If you're applying for roles in the charity sector, you'll find that salaries vary considerably depending upon the organisation that you're are applying to.
 Your salary will also depend on factors such as location.
 However, you're also likely to find that salaries are lower than those in the commercial and public sectors.

-It may take some time before graduates who start work in this sector are earning over £20,000.
-This is a career choice best suited to graduates who care more about the value and the impact of their work than the salary they will receive.
+It may take some time before you're earning over £20,000 – so this is a career choice best suited to graduates who care more about the value and the impact of their work than the salary they will receive.